Using the File Tab: The Backstage View Tutorial

 Free PowerPoint Online Tutorial

-* The Backstage Area
+* The Backstage Area in PowerPoint

 An overview of the common tasks that can be completed using the File Tab aka The Backstage View including the list of recent documents, using pushpins to keep documents at the top of the list, print and print preview, and save and save as.

-* The Backstage Area
+* The Backstage Area in PowerPoint

 The Backstage in PowerPoint 2010 contains all the "behind the scenes" functions that are absolutely essential to creating a successful slideshow.
 You will find functions to save your presentation into multiple format types, templates, Options, Security and information settings and the Help dialogue in the Backstage area.